Grapple 5e (Updated for the 2024 Rules)

 Escaping Grapples in 5e

-• Teleport out: For the small cost of a bonus action and a 2nd-level spell slot, you can easily misty step out of a grapple.
+• Teleport out: For the small cost of a Bonus Action and a level 2 spell slot, you can easily Misty Step out of a grapple.

 • Incapacitate your opponent: Your opponent won’t be much of a grappler if they’re unconscious!
-There are plenty of ways to incapacitate foes, ranging from the sleep spell to a monk’s Stunning Strike!
+There are plenty of ways to impose the Incapacitated condition foes, ranging from the Sleep spell to a Monk’s Stunning Strike!

 Grapple With Your Decision